 From the transmission, power moves to the rear wheel through the final drive.
 There are three common ways to move that power in use on modern motorcycles:

-- Driveshaft: Often referred to lovingly as "shafties," these bikes move move power to the rear wheel via a driven shaft.
+- Driveshaft: Often referred to lovingly as "shafties," these bikes move power to the rear wheel via a driven shaft.
 Power arrives at the rear wheel through a ring and pinion gear that is not dissimilar to the units found in older RWD cars.
 Because changing the gearing is labor-intensive and aftermarket options are nearly unavailable, riders of shafties have limited options when it comes to changing final drive components.
 Shafts are frequently seen on commuter bikes or long-distance touring machines because they typically require very little attention and their service is actually easier than a standard engine-oil change.

 - Belt: Many motorcycles, notably late-model Harley-Davidson products (and some metrics, as well) use a belt final drive.
 Some of the advantages of a belt-driven bike are low maintenance, low noise, no "fling" of chain lubricants, and long life.
 They also are not particularly prone to damaging the bike or hurting the rider if they snap.
 However, because they are "endless," installation is typically more difficult than on a similar chain-driven bike.
 If one happens to break on the road, the rider is usually stranded.
 Repair kits exist, but their usefulness is dubious.
 Belts also make it a bit more difficult to change gear ratios than a chain, but do allow the possibility.

 - Chain: The most common and oldest method of moving the rear wheel of a motorcycle, the chain has a lot going for it.
-Chains are strong and affordable.
+Motorcycle chains are strong and affordable.
 They are time-tested, and install easily due to the fact that a chain can be broken and mended fairly easily.
 Chains do require more maintenance than the other methods of driving a rear wheel, and can also cause severe bike damage and rider injury if they are not tended to carefully.
 Chains require frequent cleaning and lubrication.
 On the upside, chains are one of the most efficient ways to move power.
 Very little power is given up to parasitic loss.

 Cool.
 Um, why would I want to change my final drive?